 Consider the case of Robert Muller-Moore, a Vermont artist who attempted to trademark his “Eat More Kale” T-shirt company.
 Chick-fil-A, the restaurant behind the “Eat Mor Chikin” campaign, contacted Muller-Moore to demand that he withdraw his trademark application due to the likelihood of confusion.

-This past December, the United States Patent and Trademark Office (USPTO) ended up approving Muller-Moore’s application.
+The United States Patent and Trademark Office (USPTO) ended up approving Muller-Moore’s application.
 According to Muller-Moore, he hadn’t even heard of Chick-fil-A until the company contacted him.
 Had he done his due diligence in searching for extant marks, he might have avoided this lengthy and expensive hassle altogether.

 Step 2: Use Your Mark